 Speech recognition software has come a long way since its beginnings.
 In its initial stages, its errors would result in a good laugh, but now with major technological advances, writers can now start to rely on voice recognition programs out there to increase their productivity, overcome procrastination and truly facilitate human creativity.

 Writers have benefited tremendously from the advances made in speech recognition programs.
-Dragon NaturallySpeaking is a program that is invariably mentioned, whenever writers share their experiences of working with speech recognition software.
+Dragon Professional is one program that is invariably mentioned, whenever writers share their experiences of working with speech recognition software.